 For more information on microphone pop filters, check out the following My New Microphone articles:

 • What Is A Microphone Pop Filter And When Should You Use One?

 2. Distance Yourself From The Microphone

 Distancing yourself from the microphone causes the sound waves from your mouth to travel further to reach the microphone.
-This extra distance reduces the intensities of both the sound wave and of the plosive energy.
+This extra distance reduces the intensities of both the sound wave and the plosive energy.
 Weaker plosive energy will reduce and often eliminate plosive pops in a mic signal.

 Air is a medium.
 Energy travelling through this medium is subjected to friction and dissipation.
 This is true of both sound waves and vocal plosives.

-A plosive energy “blasts” travel outward from the mouth, they decrease in intensity until they’re completely dissipated.
+As plosive energy “blasts” travel outward from the mouth, they decrease in intensity until they're completely dissipated.
 The rate of intensity loss is actually quite fast.

-Therefore, distancing your self even a few inches from a microphone can greatly reduce or even eliminate the vocal plosives that produce mic pops.
+Therefore, distancing yourself even a few inches from a microphone can greatly reduce or even eliminate the vocal plosives that produce mic pops.